SpartificialUdemy/lunar-segmentation-app/README.md

 ## Setup
 1. Clone or Download the Repository and open the project directory in your editor (VS Code)
 2. Create your virtual environment using `python -m venv <name_of_the_venv>`
+3. Activate your virtual environment using `.\Scripts\activate`
-3. Install the requirements
+4. Install the requirements
-4. You can train your model using the [`train_model.ipynb`](https://github.com/SpartificialUdemy/lunar-segmentation-app/blob/main/train_model.ipynb) python notebook via [Kaggle](https://www.kaggle.com/)
+5. You can train your model using the [`train_model.ipynb`](https://github.com/SpartificialUdemy/lunar-segmentation-app/blob/main/train_model.ipynb) python notebook via [Kaggle](https://www.kaggle.com/)
-5. Add your trained model in [`models`](https://github.com/SpartificialUdemy/lunar-segmentation-app/tree/main/models) and remove if there are other models present there
+6. Add your trained model in [`models`](https://github.com/SpartificialUdemy/lunar-segmentation-app/tree/main/models) and remove if there are other models present there
-6. In command prompt first run your FastAPI app:- `uvicorn backend:app --reload`
+7. In command prompt first run your FastAPI app:- `uvicorn backend:app --reload`
-7. Then again open command prompt and run the streamlit app:- `streamlit run frontend.py`
+8. Then again open command prompt and run the streamlit app:- `streamlit run frontend.py`

 ## About Trained Model used in this app
 * This model is trained using UNET with VGG16 Backbone